planety/prologue/docs/deployment.md

 To run this docker compose file with `docker-compose up`, you will first need to build images with the names you specify up there.

 This means you now need 2 dockerfiles that can build these images.
-We recommend giving the `buildFiles` directory one folder for each image you want to build and place the dockerfiles in there

 ### Write your nginx dockerfile
 An example for a dockerfile of an alpine image with nginx: